Diesel engine: Stationary diesel engines

 Stationary diesel engines are commonly used for electricity generation, but also for powering refrigerator compressors, or other types of compressors or pumps.
 Usually, these engines either run continuously with partial load, or intermittently with full load.
 Stationary diesel engines powering electric generators that put out an alternating current, usually operate with alternating load, but fixed rotational frequency.
 This is due to the mains' fixed frequency of either 50 Hz (Europe), or 60 Hz (United States).
 The engine's crankshaft rotational frequency is chosen so that the mains' frequency is a multiple of it.
 For practical reasons, this results in crankshaft rotational frequencies of either 25 Hz (1500 per minute) or 30 Hz (1800 per minute).

+Diesel engines with a flexible crankshaft

+Diesel engines with a flexible crankshaft refer to internal combustion engines where the crankshaft exhibits a degree of elasticity due to operational stresses, manufacturing tolerances, and material properties.
+Unlike a perfectly rigid crankshaft, a flexible one undergoes dynamic deformations due to cyclic combustion forces, inertial loads, and lubrication effects, which can lead to eccentric motion and vibrational displacement.
+This flexibility can impact engine performance by influencing bearing loads, lubrication film distribution, and mechanical wear, potentially reducing efficiency and lifespan.
+Advanced modeling techniques, such as Finite Element Analysis (FEA) and Multi-Body Dynamics (MBD), are used to predict and mitigate these effects, enabling better engine design, improved fuel efficiency, and enhanced durability.
+The flexibility of a crankshaft decreases the mass flow rate of air that goes into cylinders, resulting in an unfavorable higher rate of exhaust emissions like CO.

 Low heat rejection engines

 A special class of prototype internal combustion piston engines has been developed over several decades with the goal of improving efficiency by reducing heat loss.
-These engines are variously called adiabatic engines; due to better approximation of adiabatic expansion; low heat rejection engines, or high temperature engines.
+These engines are variously called adiabatic engines (due to better approximation of adiabatic expansion), low heat rejection engines, or high temperature engines.
 They are generally piston engines with combustion chamber parts lined with ceramic thermal barrier coatings.
 Some make use of pistons and other parts made of titanium which has a low thermal conductivity and density.
 Some designs are able to eliminate the use of a cooling system and associated parasitic losses altogether.
 Developing lubricants able to withstand the higher temperatures involved has been a major barrier to commercialization.